NotFex/VSCrud-A-very-simple-CRUD-Template/README.md

 Skills: PHP, JS, HTML, PYTHON, NESCAFÉ FUSION FTS 60E XL

-- 🔭 I’m currently working on taking over th
+- 🔭 I’m currently working on taking over the world.

+# What is this?
+- Its a Crud.

+# Can i use it?
+- Jep.

+# What about Credits?
+- You can either leave them, or delete them. - do whatever you want.